Enigmatic-Smile/fidel-android/README.md

 ### programName (applied to the consent text only for USA and Canada)

 Set your program name as it will appear in the consent text.
-Note that **this parameter is optional** and used when you set United States or Canada as the default country or don't set a default country (meaning that the user is free to select United States or Canada as their country).
+Note that **this parameter is optional** and used when you set United States and/or Canada as allowed countries or don't set any allowed countries (meaning that the user is free to select United States or Canada as their country).
 Please set it to a maximum of 60 characters.

 ```java
 Fidel.programName = "your program name"; //(Maximum 60 characters);